 The Yuba Community College District was founded in 1927, on a 160-acre site outside of Marysville.
 In December, 1965, the College District was reorganized to include Colusa, Sutter, and Yuba counties and in 1974-75 to include large portions of Glenn, Lake, and Yolo counties.
 The District now stretches across the broad central valley of California from high in the foothills of the Sierra Nevada to the Coast Range and covers 4,192 square miles.
+The district has two colleges, Yuba College and Woodland Community College.

-Yuba College, in its 88th year of community service, founded in 1927, is located on a campus outside of Marysville on a 160-acre site.
+Yuba College, in its 90th year of community service, founded in 1927, is located on a campus outside of Marysville on a 160-acre site.
 Yuba College opened on this site in September, 1962.
 For 90 years, Yuba College has been providing quality education and has earned a reputation as an educational leader in Northern California.
 Yuba College offers technical and occupational classes to help gain or improve job skills.
 The California State University (CSU) system reports that students who transfer from California Community Colleges, such as Yuba, consistently earn better grades than students who go directly to a CSU from high school.
 Yuba College offers classes that transfer to CSU, the University of California (UC) and many private universities.
 An experienced and well-trained faculty offer instruction in over 90 departments totaling more than 1,000 courses.